Druze

 The Druze faith is one of the major religious groups in the Levant, with between 800,000 and a million adherents.
 They are primarily located in Lebanon, Syria, and Israel, with smaller communities in Jordan.
 They make up 5.5% of Lebanon's population, 3% of Syria's and 1.6% of Israel's.
 The oldest and most densely populated Druze communities exist in Mount Lebanon and in the south of Syria around Jabal al-Druze (literally the "Mountain of the Druze").

 The Druze community played a critically important role in shaping the history of the Levant, where it continues to play a significant political role.
-As a religious minority, they have often faced persecution from various Muslim regimes, including contemporary Islamic extremism.
+As a religious minority, they have often faced religious persecution from various Muslim regimes, including contemporary Islamic extremists and terrorists.

 Several theories about the origins of the Druze have been proposed, with the Arabian hypothesis being the most widely accepted among historians, intellectuals, and religious leaders within the Druze community.
 This hypothesis significantly influences the Druze's self-perception, cultural identity, and both oral and written traditions.
 It suggests that the Druze are descended from 12 Arab tribes that migrated to Syria before and during the early Islamic period.
 This perspective is accepted by all Druze communities in Syria and Lebanon, as well as by most Druze in Israel.
 (Note: In 1962, Israel redefined the Druze's ethnic identity from "Arab" to "Druze" on official documents, creating a distinct political and national identity and establishing a separate education system to foster a "Druze and Israeli" consciousness.
 This initiative aimed to counteract "Arabization" and "Palestinianization", resulted in an independent Druze curriculum.
 While most Druze in Israel continue to identify as Arabs, some have adopted a distinct "Druze ethnic identity" for political or social reasons.
 Scholars argue that this policy, supported by a co-opted Druze political elite, privileges the Druze's communal aspects while marginalizing their broader ethnic and national identity.)